 Syllabus Information for CAS Faculty

-Each section of each course must have a syllabus containing information that describes the content of each section, the way this section will be conducted, and how grades will be determined.
+Each section of each course must have a syllabus containing information that describes the content of the course, the way the course will be conducted, and how grades will be determined.
 Difficulties have arisen when there is no syllabus to describe class policies and procedures or when the syllabus contains inadequate information to explain how a grade is determined.
 The Undergraduate Bulletin describes academic policies and procedures that pertain to these issues.
 The Center for Teaching and Learning has resources for writing a syllabus.
 The College of Arts & Sciences also has a model syllabus for you to use as a guide.

 A syllabus is required for every course section.
 This includes graded, pass/fail, independent study, and practica classes.